-I infrequently write about my personal photographic projects on Singular Images www.singularimages.wordpress.com
+I occasionally write about my personal photographic projects on my blog Singular Images www.singularimages.wordpress.com

-Milan Fashion Week is an investigation of identity and an experimental book on the web which after a four year run, has been removed and is no longer available.
+Milan Fashion Week is an investigation of identity and an experimental e-book developed in 2010 for the web which after a four year run, has been removed and is no longer available.